isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Tamil Language.md

 ### Competitions - 2021

 1\.
-Sembawang CC IAEC organized the Thirukkural Singing Competition for students.
-Participants were supposed to sing four sets of Thirukkural of the same theme without background music or accompanying musical instruments.
+Sembawang CC IAEC organized the Thirukkural Singing Competition for students.&nbsp;Participants were supposed to sing four sets of Thirukkural of the same theme without background music or accompanying musical instruments.
 Students are to sing to a tune of their choice.
 The following students took part in the competition and made us proud:

 | Category 	| Name 	| Class 	| Position 	|
 |---	|---	|---	|---	|